Public buildings and events

-A public building is any building, or part of a building where people assemble.
-Public buildings are inspected for public safety by the Shire Environmental Health Officers who regularly assess facilities used by the general public such as churches, recreation centre's, schools, pubs and function centres that are considered 'public buildings' by Health legislation.
+Public buildings are inspected for public safety by the Shire Environmental Health Officers.
+We regularly assess facilities used by the general public including churches, recreation centres, schools, pubs and function centres that are considered 'public buildings' by Health legislation.

 - Emergency exits and locking devices;

 - Emergency lighting and proof of their regular maintenance;

 - Provision and maintenance of fire extinguishers and hose reels;

 - Amenities including toilets and washing facilities

 - Provision and maintenance of public ablution facilities; and

 - Adequate ventilation of the building.

 It is important for public buildings to have correct exit paths and lighting so that public safety is ensured in the case of an emergency.
 An application for approval may be made by lodging an Application to Construct, Install or Alter a Public Building and any other required information.

 Public buildings need to be registered with the Shire.
 For further information and to apply please contact the Shire’s Environmental Health Services on 9191 3456.